Farindek/HR-Analystics-with-PowerBI/README.md

 # HR-Analystics-with-PowerBI
-This is an analysis that gives HR an insight on their employees attendance.
+This is an analysis that gives HR an insight into their employees attendance.

-# Problem Statement/ Insight
+# Problem Statement/Insight
-This dashboard helps the HR understand their workers better.
-They get to see the present days % vs the absent days %.
+This dashboard helps HR understand their workers better.
+They get to see the present days % vs. the absent days %.
 It was seen in this analysis that employees are present over 83% of the year and 16% absent.

-Very few of these employees get to work from home and Friday also happens to be the day with the highest record of absent, as a matter  of fact, absentism increases as we move towards the end of week which is Friday.
+Very few of these employees get to work from home, and Friday also happens to be the day with the highest record of absenteeism.
+As a matter of fact, absenteeism increases as we move towards the end of the week, which is Friday.

 ## Steps Followed
 -- Step 1: Gathered data requirement from https://codebasics.io/resources/resume-project-data-analytics
--- Step 2: Studied the data and noted a few problems to solved by understanding the requirements -- Step 3: Data had 3 files in a folder which represented 3months attendance, April, May, and June -- Step 4: Load the excel files through Get Data
+- Step 2: Studied the data and noted a few problems to solved by understanding the requirements
+- Step 3: Data had 3 files in a folder which represented 3months attendance, April, May, and June -- Step 4: Load the excel files through Get Data
 -- Step 5: Data transformation was done in Power Query and the next bullets describe what was done -- Step 6: Filtered rows to have just one month report